 Is bankruptcy worth it?

-There is no shame in needing help to manage your debt, but because of the damage to your credit score, bankruptcy should be a last-ditch resort for those whose debts have run wild and peaked over 50% of their annual income.
+There's no shame in needing help managing your debt, but because of the damage to your credit score, bankruptcy should be a last-ditch resort for those whose debts have run wild and peaked over 50% of their annual income.

-If you qualify for Chapter 13 bankruptcy, it is sometimes wise to consult with a debt relief agency to figure out if it's the easier road to take.
+If you qualify for Chapter 13 bankruptcy, it may be wise to consult with a debt relief agency to figure out if it's the easier road to take.

-Be sure to weigh alternative debt relief strategies like:
+Be sure to weigh alternative debt relief strategies, such as:

-- Debt settlement — where you work with a third party debt settlement company to help negotiate a partial repayment of your debt.
+- Debt settlement: You work with a third-party debt settlement company to help negotiate a partial repayment of your debt.

-- Debt consolidation — where you roll all of your debts into one loan with a lower interest rate.
+- Debt consolidation: You roll all of your debts into one loan with a lower interest rate.